Lennstorm/errorr404-backend/apiAnrop.md

 **POST** new customer http://localhost:3000/api/customers

 Send valid json data based on customerSchema in the body request.
-Below is the scheme from the model file.
+Below is the scheme for the customer model file.

 ````json
 {